rubyfu/RubyFu/faqs/README.md

 Here are some main reasons:
 * Easy to read
 * Easy to write - using markdown
-* Easy to contribute - using gitbook or github
+* Easy to contribute - using github
 * Easy to manage - contributions, views, etc
 * And you can download the book with many formats - pdf, epub, etc